luisbocanegra/kde-material-you-colors/README.md

 And run `kde-material-you-colors` with no arguments from terminal to test it.

-# Removing the autostart script
-1. Open `System Settings` > `Startup and Shutdown`
-2. Remove `kde-material-you-colors` by clicking on the `-` button.

 &emsp;&emsp;**OR** Manually delete ~/.config/autostart/kde-material-you-colors.desktop

-3. Logout/Reboot
+1. Logout/Reboot

-# Bugs
+# Notes
-- As throwaway6560192 pointed out, the `evaluateScript` DBus call doesn't return any output, to get the current wallpaper, I'm using `print()`, but the journal gets spammed by plasmashell with the wallpaper path.
+- As throwaway6560192 pointed out, the `evaluateScript` DBus call doesn't return any output, to get the current wallpaper this script uses `print()`, but the journal gets spammed by plasmashell with the wallpaper data.
 If you know a better way of doing this please tell me.
 - To update color with `plasma-apply-colorscheme`, the file containing the new color scheme must have a different name than the current one, to workaround this it creates two scheme files with different names, then applies one after the other.
 As a result you end up with duplicated color schemes and maybe some lag while updating schemes.
+## Bug reporting / Feature requests
-- If you encounter a problem (sure there will be) don't hesitate to open an issue.
+- If you encounter a problem or have an idea for a cool feature don't hesitate to open an issue using the **issue templates**, pull requests are also welcomed.
-- This is not a bug but I'm a noob developer, so expect spaggeti code, PRs to improve it are very wellcomed.

 # Thanks & Credits
 - [@albi005 (Albert Ragány-Németh)](https://github.com/albi005) for the [C# implementation](https://github.com/albi005/MaterialColorUtilities) of Material Color Utilities which I found the easiest to work with.